market report header.jpg

 CHICKEN

-The market is steady.
-The total headcount for the week ending 1/11/2025 was 121,138,000 as compared to 172,864,000 for the same week last year.
-The average weight for last week was 6.70 lbs. as compared to 6.56 lbs. for the same week last year.
-The poultry category just closed out a strong year in 2024 as the UB’s chicken index was 15% higher than the 5-year average for the first half of the year and 27% higher for the last six months of the year.
-With higher-than-normal retail prices on other proteins, chicken continues to be affordable for the consumer.
-With demand fully intact, market levels continue to hold firm across the key categories.
-Export demand to the Pacific Rim is moderate to good.
-The categories of WOGS, breast meat, tenderloins, and wings remain in balance from a supply and demand perspective.
-The supply side is improving gradually, and weekly slaughter numbers are rising slowly.
+The market is mixed.
+The total headcount for last week ending 1/25/2025 was 159,562,000 as compared to 166,700,000 for the same week last year.
+The average weight for last week was 6.98 lbs. as compared to 7.19 lbs. for the same week last year.
+Demand in calendar 2025 appears to be strong across the complex.
+Normal plant hours are being reported, and more trading activity is being noted.
+Most categories are reported to be a full steady or trading at the higher end of established ranges.
+Demand is robust since chicken is an affordable protein for the consumer.
+With demand fully intact, market levels continue to hold firm across the key categories with jumbo boneless leading the charge.
+Export demand to the Pacific Rim is reported to be good.
+The categories of breast meat, tenderloins, and wings remain in balance while WOGS are barely steady.
+The supply side is improving gradually with weekly slaughter numbers becoming more consistent.
+With some instances of HPAI being reported, some export restrictions have taken effect.
 Market values are well supported at the current time.

-WOGS – The market is steady.
-Retail deli business and fast-food demand is reported to be good in January.
-Supply is limited on premium sizes with little being offered on the spot market.
-Market levels are flat.
+WOGS – The market is steady to weaker.
+Retail deli business and fast-food demand slowed down in January and continued to be sluggish.
+Supply on the premium sizes is available with some spot loads being offered.
+Market levels are inching lower.

 Tenders – The market is steady.
-Demand from foodservice and further processors continues to keep category well supported.
-Supply is in balance with demand on select and jumbo product.
-The market is holding even on select and jumbo sizes.
+Demand from foodservice and further processors is reported to be very good.
+Supply is in balance with demand on all sizes.
+The market is firm on select and jumbo product.

-Leg Quarters and Thighs – The market is steady.
-Domestic demand for leg quarters and thigh meat is flat.
-With the port strike averted, export activity for back-half parts picked up this week.
+Leg Quarters and Thighs – The market is unsettled.
+Domestic demand for leg quarters and thigh meat is moderate.
+Export business for back-half parts is weak and future business could be uncertain.
 Supply is available and varies by plant.
-Market levels on back-half parts and dark meat are moving sideways.
+Market levels on back-half parts and dark meat have soft undertones.

 TURKEY

 The market is steady to firmer.
-The total headcount for the week ending 1/11/2025 was 3,121,000 as compared to 3,523,000 for the same week last year.
-The average weight for last week was 34.17 lbs. as compared to 32.48 lbs. for the same week last year.
-The turkey category for the last 12 months has been driven by the supply side of the industry.
-With compounded year-over-year reductions in hatchery and headcounts, availability on whole birds and bone-in parts has been somewhat restricted.
-Demand for whole birds is static while demand for turkey parts and boneless breast meat has shown some vibrance recently.
-Market levels continue to being tested higher on breast meat and parts.
+The total headcount for last week ending 1/25/2025 was 2,815,000 as compared to 3,779,000 for the same week last year.
+The average weight for last week was 31.40 lbs. as compared to 32.35 lbs. for the same week last year.
+With compounded year-over-year reductions in hatchery and headcounts, availability on whole birds and bone-in parts is tight.
+With instances of HPAI popping up, current and future supply remains a concern of the industry.
+Demand for parts is moderate while demand for boneless breast meat continues to rise by the week.
+Business on whole birds is hit and miss as industry participants are testing the waters on future holiday demand.
+Market levels continue to move higher on breast meat while parts are holding even.

 Whole Birds – The market is steady.
 With the booking season underway, demand trends for calendar 2025 are uncertain.
-Supply is available and varies by size.
-Market levels are being tested as customers put forth their volume estimates for the upcoming year.
+Supply is being challenged by recent HPAI news.
+Market levels are being tested higher and lower as customers put forth their volume estimates for the upcoming year.

 Breast Meat – The market is steady to firmer.
-Demand from the retail deli and food service channels is picking up.
+Demand from retail deli and foodservice continues to be strong.
 As further processors replenish finished inventory, supply has tightened up considerably.
-Market levels have been trending higher.
+Market levels have been moving higher.

 Wings – The market is steady to firmer.
 Export business on whole wings is fair and domestic volume on two-joint wings is adequate.
 Supply is available and varies by plant.
-The market has strong undertones.
+The market moved higher on Tom size wings.

 Drums and Thigh Meat – The market is steady to firmer.
 Export business for drums is moderate to good.
-Domestic demand for thigh meat is on the rise due to food service demand.
+Domestic demand for thigh meat is on the rise due to foodservice demand.
 Supply is tight on parts and thigh meat.
-The market on drums and thigh meat has inched higher over the last week.
+The market on drums is flat while thigh meat has been pressured upward.

 SEAFOOD